-SEMESTER - III
+SEMESTER - III CORE - III

 20U3NDC03

-Credits - 5

-CORE - III

-Total Number of Hours: 60

-5 Hours/ Week
+Credits - 5 5 Hours/ Week

 NUTRITIONAL BIOCHEMISTRY

 - To learn the metabolism of proximate principles - To know the role of other nutrients in metabolism - To get a better knowledge on energy capture during metabolic processes

 CO1 To ensure students to understand and gain theory and practical knowledge.
 K2 CO2 Different food groups and their nutritive value, biological cycles involved in metabolism.
 K2 CO3 Importance of biochemistry in cell like role enzyme hormones and water balance.
 K4 CO4 Life regulation based on micro and macro elements, K2 CO5 Role of vitamins in our daily diet K2